-I grow weld each year and either use it fresh from mid summer through to early autumn, then I dry it and use it throughout the year.
-Weld is a Mediterranean herb which was used by the Romans to dye the robes of the Vestal Virgins.
+I grow weld each year and either use it fresh from mid-summer through to early autumn, then I dry it and use it throughout the year.
+Weld is a Mediterranean herb that was used by the Romans to dye the robes of the Vestal Virgins.

-As Weld flowers between June and August I used weld which I dried last autumn.
-Fresh weld gives a slightlty stronger yellow than the dried, however dried weld is still a lovely lightfast colour.
+As Weld flowers between June and August, I used weld which I dried last autumn.
+Fresh weld gives a slightly stronger yellow than the dried, however dried weld is still a lovely lightfast colour.